BanForFun/react-select-table/docs/common.md

 #### `initColumnWidths` *number[]*

 An array containing the initial width (in percentage) of every column after [ordering][columnOrder].
-If the length of the array doesn't match the number of visible columns, the available width will be shared equally among all columns.
+If the length of the array doesn't match the number of visible columns, the available width will be distributed equally to all columns.